-Since people moved out of the caves and built their first homes, we were faced with a constant threat of intruders breaking in and snatching our precious belongings.
+Since people moved out of the caves and built their first homes, we were faced with a constant threat of new intruders breaking in and snatching our precious belongings.
 As a result, people have built fences, used guard dogs, locks, and elaborate audio alarm systems to prevent this from happening.
 Yet, even the newer, more modern, motion alarm systems haven’t fully stopped burglars from breaking and entering.

 By simply cutting the right wires, thieves can disable most of the wired alarm systems out there and get inside the property with ease.
-That is if you’re not using a wireless smart home security system.
+That is, if you’re not using a wireless smart home security system.
 With this new security system, it’s virtually impossible for burglars to break inside your house; not only that, but it also provides a few neat features that make life a lot easier.
 Here’s a list to name a few:

 In the past, you had to actually be present at home to check your security camera’s live feed, which is practically impossible to accomplish.
 We’ve all seen the movies when the security guard falls asleep and doesn’t notice that a crime is taking place.
 With smart homes, this is no longer the case.

 You can access both your inside and outside house camera feeds remotely.
-Moreover, everything recorded is uploaded to the cloud so you can access the footage from everywhere around the world, even while you’re traveling.
+Moreover, everything recorded is uploaded to the cloud, so you can access the footage from everywhere around the world, even while you’re traveling.
 There’s also a cool feature where the smart house can actually fake being occupied while you’re away from home to deter burglars from breaking into an empty house.
 This is done by turning lights off and on, moving blinds, and even playing audio devices to mimic human activity in the house.

-Smart Locks and Sensors
+Smart locks and sensors.

-Another thing with smart homes is that all you need to unlock doors is your phone’s Bluetooth connection which will automatically open doors for you when you’re near them.
+Another thing with smart homes is that all you need to unlock doors is your phone’s Bluetooth connection, which will automatically open doors for you when you’re near them.
 Adding other authorized users is also a possibility, allowing homeowners to control who gets in and out of the house.

 In addition to these Bluetooth locks, there are also Wi-Fi locks that can access any door in the house and check if they are locked in real-time.
 It can even monitor your garage door via Wi-Fi and you can configure who can open it while you’re not at home as well as check for how long it has been opened.
 Smart sensors are even more interesting with the option of texting you or sending you an e-mail if there is unauthorized motion detected in your rooms and hallways, alerting you instantaneously.